 Save Your Bonus and Other Windfalls

-“It is tempting to treat your year-end bonus or other unusual income as play money,” said Carla Dearing, founder of online financial planning service Sum180.
+“It is tempting to treat your year-end bonus or other unusual income as play money,” said Carla Dearing, an investor at Portfolia.
 “Don’t do it.
-Instead commit to a new habit: Sock away these lump sum amounts immediately, then leave them alone.”
+Instead, commit to a new habit: Sock away these lump sum amounts immediately, then leave them alone.”

 You should do the same with any other financial windfalls such as tax refunds, gifts or even a credit card sign-up bonus.
 If you add this money to your retirement savings account, you can reach your savings goal even faster.